agathebeucher/Inverse_design_silicon_photonic_devices/README.md

 1. **Download the repository** : Clone or download this Git repository
 2. **Download the Dataset** : obtain the dataset from this [link](https://drive.google.com/file/d/1MrYbl_xirYWJZCTmyr7kOeqM50SCQTUO/view?usp=sharing)
-3. **Transfer the data** : place the dowloaded dataset in the "data" folder and rename it to "NN_training_combine_new.csv"
+3. **Transfer the data** : place the dowloaded dataset in the "data" folder and make sure the unzip file is named "NN_training_combine_new.csv"
 4. **Install librairies** : Run the script in *requirements.txt* to install all necessaries dependencies

 Once you have ieverything set up, you can run tge project by executing the following command in your terminal with the desired value :